MarcoANT9/marcoANT9/README.md

 <details>
 <summary><b> About Me</b> 🤔:</summary>

+* Master in Science on Industrial Controls from [Unipamplona](https://www.unipamplona.edu.co/maestriacontrolesindustriales/).
 * Industrial Engineer from [Javeriana Cali](https://www.javerianacali.edu.co).
 * Software Engineer from [Holberton School Cali](https://www.holbertoncolombia.com).
-* MsC. student in [Industrial Controls](https://www.unipamplona.edu.co/maestriacontrolesindustriales/) at [University of Pamplona](https://www.unipamplona.edu.co), North of Santander (writing my Thesis).
+* Insterested in process automation and instrumentation.
 * Interested in videogame mechanics and math-based solutions.
-* Head of the "MechanicANT" videogame development team.
 * I have a lot of non-formal self-taugh knowledge.

 </details>